xddxdd/blog/source/_posts/en/article/modify-computer/laptop-intel-nvidia-optimus-passthrough.lantian/index.md

     }
     ```

-    The GPU only connects to the CPU and monitors, and don't care about other components.
+    The GPU only connects to the CPU and monitors and doesn't care about other components.
-  - But on laptops things are different, and they even differ between laptops.
+  - But on laptops, things are different.
+They even differ between laptops.
-    - If you spent a few hundred dollars on a low-to-mid-range gaming laptop, the connection may look like:
+    - If you spent a few hundred dollars on a low-to-mid-range gaming laptop, the connections may look like:

       ```graphviz
       digraph {